AskBid/atc-haskell-projects/notes.md

 # Notes to self.

-## Study on how to get diagonals smaller than Board lenght
+## Study on smaller diagonals.

+How to get the diagonals that are smaller than the Board lenght?

 ```
 [0 0, O 1, 0 2, 0 3]